 Considering the leaks, the trailer wasn’t in bad shape when I arrived.
-A few days of vigorous scrubbing with Pinesol and liberal doses of Love My Carpet® room deodorizer, scent #4–wildflowers, and, if you have a good head cold, you might not notice the sell of mildew.
+A few days of vigorous scrubbing with Pinesol and liberal doses of Love My Carpet® room deodorizer, scent #4–wildflowers, and, if you have a good head cold, you might not notice the smell of mildew.

 I bought the trailer for $1,000 last fall before I went back to D.C. to settle my affairs and pack.
 The man I bought it from used the money for a much-needed operation and he died on the operating table, so I really can’t complain.

 In one of the drawers I found what must have been the promo for the trailer in the first place.
 It showed a young couple wearing polyester and platform shoes.
-Consequently a friend gave me as a trailer-warming gift a pair of her old maroon platform shoes from the 1970s.
+Consequently, a friend gave me as a trailer-warming gift a pair of her old maroon platform shoes from the 1970s.
 They now hang on my front window.